nozaq/terraform-aws-secure-baseline/README.md

 [Terraform Module Registry](https://registry.terraform.io/modules/nozaq/secure-baseline/aws)

 A terraform module to set up your AWS account with the reasonably secure configuration baseline.
-Most configurations are based on [CIS Amazon Web Services Foundations] v1.2.0.
+Most configurations are based on [CIS Amazon Web Services Foundations v1.2.0] and [AWS Foundational Security Best Practices v1.0.0].

-See [Benchmark Compliance](./compliance.md) to check which items in CIS benchmark are covered.
+See [Benchmark Compliance](./compliance.md) to check which items in various benchmarks are covered.

 ## Features